-- Real estate has a key role to play in the race to net zero.
+- Real estate has a key role to play in abating a climate catastrophe.

 - Only a minority of real-estate organizations have a sustainability action plan.

-- JLL and the World Economic Forum's 10 Green Building Principles establish a sustainability framework for the industry.
+- JLL and the World Economic Forum's 10 Green Building Principles establish a sustainability framework for the industry and reporting guidance to benchmark progress.

-Net zero commitments have surged this year as cities, investors, businesses and educational institutions signal their intent to help create a more sustainable future.
+Net zero commitments have surged recently as cities, investors, businesses and educational institutions signal their intent to help create a more sustainable future.
 This shared ambition, boosted by the UN’s Race to Zero campaign, indicates that we are moving in the right direction.
 But we need more.
-Next year must be when we turn talk into tangible action plans.
+This year we must turn talk into tangible action plans and get started.

 Have you read?